rmcrackan/Libation/README.md

 * Customizable saved filters for common searches
 * Open source
 * Supports most regions: US, UK, Canada, Germany, France, Australia, Japan, India, and Spain
+* Fully supported in Windows, Mac, and Linux

 <a name="theBad"/>

 ### The bad

-* Only fully supported in Windows.
-(Mac and Linux are in beta)
 * Large file size
 * Made by a programmer, not a designer so the goals are function rather than beauty.
 And it shows